 HOW TO MAKE VEGAN AIOLI?

-If you’re making aioli using my vegan mayonnaise recipe, just add the garlic before mixing in the olive oil and blend on high speed until the mayo/aioli is completely smooth.
+If you’re making aioli using my vegan mayonnaise recipe, just add the garlic before mixing in the olive oil and blend at high speed until the mayo/aioli is completely smooth.

 This mayo is perfect with sandwiches, salads and to serve with potatoes.
 Below are a few more ideas: